Understanding DMARC Reports| EasyDMARC

 • DMARC: This is the final DMARC result, indicating either pass or fail.

-• SPF: This is the final SPF result after checking the results of SPF Alignment and SPF Authentication, showing either pass or fail.
+• SPF: This is the final SPF result after checking the SPF Alignment and SPF Authentication results, showing either pass or fail.

 • SPF Alignment: This checks if the domain found under SPF Authentication is aligned with the Sending Domain.
 If it matches, then it’s a pass.